NamayMalekar/CV-Project/README.md

 - Harris Corner Detection for identifying corner features

 ### 🖼 Input Image
-The same landscape images was used for all operations.
+The same(two similar images) landscape images was used for all operations.

 ### 📁 Folder Structure
 - `image1.png,image2.png` - Input image